jgaa/RESTinCurl/Readme.md

 projects build (from CMake or whatever magic you use), or you can just download the header and copy it to your project (if you copy it, you should pay attention to new releases in case there are any security fixes).

+The project have a `CMakeLists.txt`.
+This used to build and run the tests with cmake .
+It's not required in order to use the library.
+All yo need to do is to include the header-file.

+## External dependencies

+- the C++14 standard library
+- libcurl

 ## How it works